ASzot/random-implementations/README.md

 # Machine Learning Algorithm Implementations
 This repository contains a number of example implementations of popular machine learning algorithms.
 This is just to practice my familiarity with the algorithms.
 The majority of these implementations should be accompanied by a blog post.

+## PCA
+Implementation of principle component analysis using NumPy.

+Find the blog post that goes along with this code on my website https://www.andrewszot.com/blog/machine_learning/principle_component_analysis

 ## Variational Autoencoder Implementation

 Basic implementation of a variational autoencoder in a Jupyter Notebook.